st3v3nmw/slides/django-perf-and-you/slides.md

 class CustomPaginator(Paginator):
     @cached_property
     def count(self) -> int:
-        """Return an estimate of the total number of objects.
+        """Return an estimate of the total number of objects (* VERY * hacky btw).
         Could be made more robust by first running the normal COUNT(*) with a `SET LOCAL statement_timeout TO 50` and then reverting to this if that doesn't complete in time.